1896 Sanriku earthquake

-The 1896 Sanriku earthquake (明治三陸地震, Meiji Sanriku Jishin) was one of the most destructive seismic events in Japanese history.
-The 8.5 magnitude earthquake occurred at 19:32 (local time) on June 15, 1896, approximately 166 km off the coast of Iwate Prefecture, Honshu.
+An 8.5 magnitude earthquake occurred at 19:32 (local time) on June 15, 1896, on the Sanriku coast in Honshu, Japan.
 It resulted in two tsunami waves which destroyed about 9,000 homes and caused at least 22,000 deaths.
+It was one of the most destructive seismic events in Japanese history.
 The waves reached a then-record height of 38.2 m; this would remain the highest on record until waves from the 2011 Tōhoku earthquake exceeded that height by more than 2 m.

 From the tsunami records the estimated tsunami's magnitude is (M_{t} = 8.2), much greater than expected for the seismic magnitude estimated from the observed seismic intensity (=7.2).
 This earthquake is now regarded as being part of a distinct class of seismic events, the tsunami earthquake.